As a passenger of a taxi or limousine you should expect:

 - There are four major operators: Casino Taxi, Yellow Cab, Satellite and Bob's and Blue Bell Taxi.
 Tired of calling for a cab?
 All four major operators have apps you can download.

 - Our region has many other licensed independent drivers.

 - The roof light is an indicator as to whether the vehicle is available to be hailed.
-A light on means they have passengers or are on their way to a call.
-A light out means they are available.
+A light on means they are available.
+A light out means they have passengers or are on their way to a call.

 - There are several taxi stands in our region, you can find them via the common taxi stand sign.
 General practice is to take the first taxi in line, however you as a passenger have a right to choose.

 Concern over a recent taxi or limousine ride?

 If this is of a criminal matter or motor vehicle violation please contact the Halifax Regional Police’s non-emergency dispatch at 902.490.5020.